-A great starting point for students to research potential support options is Study UK.
-Students should also review the particular websites for the schools and universities they are interested in.
+You can review the particular websites of the schools and universities you are interested in.
 The right time to look for financial support is well in advance of the start of the course.
 It can be very hard to find funding, particularly midway through the academic year.

 Teaching and learning style

 UK education has a reputation for excellence and most international students highly rate the quality of teaching they receive.
 You can expect to be taught in many different ways.
 Most students attend lectures and seminars and they sometimes have tutorials and workshops, too.

 During a UK course, you are likely to be given great freedom to explore your own ideas and to be creative.
 You may be expected to be an active member of the teaching and learning process, where you will do your own research or work in groups with other students for some projects.
 UK universities encourage the development of critical and analytical thinking in every subject, which can be a little daunting for some international students at first.
 However, this develops a deeper understanding of the subject at hand and the communication skills needed.

 UK education is very interactive, too.
 Tutors will encourage you to share ideas and may organize activities, such as debates, discussions and quizzes.
 The idea is that by having fun and getting involved, you will learn more successfully.
 This way of learning might feel daunting at first, but students should receive lots of support from their tutors and with a little time should soon feel at ease.

 The Prepare for Success website is a great resource that provides students with lots of information about what classes and teaching in the UK are like, and advice on how to succeed.